precice/tutorials/two-scale-heat-conduction/README.md

 ## Available solvers and dependencies

 * Both the macro and micro simulations are solved using the finite element library [Nutils](https://nutils.org/install.html) v7.
-* The macro simulation is written in Python, so it requires the Python bindings of preCICE [pyprecice](https://pypi.org/project/pyprecice/).
+* The macro simulation is written in Python, so it requires the [Python bindings of preCICE](https://precice.org/installation-bindings-python.html)
 * The [Micro Manager](https://precice.org/tooling-micro-manager-installation.html) controls all micro-simulations and facilitates coupling via preCICE.

 ## Running the simulation